ljohnston/vim/README.md

 Unfortunately, on OS X, neither Chrome or Firefox offer extensive key mapping capabilities.
-As a result, I tend to prefer alternative browsers that _do_ support key mappings (and can install the Surfingkeys extension).
-For a while, this was Opera, but recent release has really hosed up Surfingkeys behavior.
-Vivaldi to the rescue!
-It support all kinds of custom key mapping.
-Refer to the
+As a result, I tend to prefer alternative browsers that _do_ support cutome key mappings (and Surfingkeys).
+For a while, this was Opera, but recent releases have really hosed up Surfingkeys behavior.
+Vivaldi to the rescue... it supports all kinds of custom key mappings.
+Refer to comments in .surfingkeysrc for key mapping details.

 ### eclim